jni/halfway-to-i2k-skimage-napari/tutorial/02_segmentation_and_measuring.md

 --------------

-## Separating an image into one or more regions of interest.
+## "Segmenting" means dividing an image into two or more regions of interest.

 Everyone has heard or seen Photoshop or a similar graphics editor take a person from one image and place them into another.
 The first step of doing this is *identifying where that person is in the source image*.